Donald Maclean (spy): Cambridge

 From Gresham's, Maclean went to Trinity Hall, Cambridge, arriving in 1931 to read Modern Languages.
 He played rugby for his college through the winter of 1932–33.
 In Maclean's second year at Cambridge his father died.
 Maclean's political views grew much more apparent in the following years in light of "his admiring, if sometimes puzzled, mother".
 In his final years in college Maclean had become a campus figure, many knowing that he was a communist.
 In the winter of 1933–34 he wrote a book review for Cambridge Left, to which other leading communists contributed, such as John Cornford, Charles Madge and the Irish scientist, J. D. Bernal.
-Donald reviewed Contemporary Literature and Social Revolution by J. D. Charques, praising the book for its readiness "to hint at a Marxist conception of literature".
+Donald reviewed Contemporary Literature and Social Revolution by R. D. Charques, praising the book for its readiness "to hint at a Marxist conception of literature".
 In 1934, he became the editor of the Silver Crescent, the Trinity Hall students' magazine.
 His editorials stressed the decline in world trade, rearmament and arms trafficking.
 In one article, he insisted: "England is in the throes of a capitalist crisis....If the analysis in the Editorial: A Personal is correct, there is an excellent reason why everyone of military age should start thinking about politics."
 In a letter to Granta he voiced the demand for a democratically elected student council, equality for female students and rights to use college premises for political meetings.

-In 1934, his last year at Cambridge, Maclean became an agent of the Soviet Union's People's Commissariat for Internal Affairs, abbreviated from the Russian as NKVD recruited by Arnold Deutsch.
+In 1934, his last year at Cambridge, Maclean became an agent of the Soviet Union's People's Commissariat for Internal Affairs, abbreviated from the Russian as NKVD, recruited by Arnold Deutsch.
 He was then instructed to give up political activity and enter the Diplomatic Service.
 He graduated with a first in Modern Languages.
 After spending a year preparing for the Civil Service examinations, Maclean passed with first-class honours.
 At the Final Board, Maclean was asked by one of the panel interviewing him, whether he had favoured communism while a university student, ostensibly because the panel knew of a trip he had taken to Moscow in his second year at Cambridge.
 Maclean said: "At Cambridge, I was initially favourable to it but I am little by little getting disenchanted with it."
-His apparent sincerity satisfied members of the panel, which included a family friend, Lady Violet Bonham Carter.
+His apparent sincerity satisfied members of the panel.